MadoFrog/Canberrachan/README.md

-Lainchan - A fork of vichan
+Madochan - A fork of Lainchan
 ========================================================

 About
 ------------
-Lainchan is a fork of [vichan](http://github.com/vichan-devel/vichan), a great imageboard package, actively building on it and adding a lot of features and other improvements.
+Madochan is a fork of [Lainchan](https://github.com/lainchan/lainchan) edited to suit my needs, it relies on Lainchan's downstream for updates, as such you should probably use that instead of this.
+Unless, of course, you want to use this for some reason.

 Requirements
 ------------